We regularly look at the landscape of cards in each category and pick our favorites. Pick a category to see our top picks, and why we chose them.

 If you’re considering a card for rewards, there’s a wide variety of options.
 Are you willing to pay an annual fee?
 Do you want a travel rewards card that will earn points, like Chase Ultimate Rewards points, that you can transfer as airline miles, or to another rewards program?
 Or do you want a simpler card that earns unlimited cash rewards back as statement credit based on how much you spend?
 Many rewards cards and travel cards will earn you more on certain bonus categories, like gas stations, grocery stores, or wholesale clubs.
 Choose wisely according to your spending habits.

 Consider the sign-up bonuses that many rewards cards offer.
 Credit card issuers will often give you bonus points when you spend a certain amount within the first few months of account opening.

-Maybe you have some credit card debt you’re trying to pay off faster with a balance transfer.
-In that case, the best balance transfer card for you would have no balance transfer fee.
+If you’re trying to pay off faster with a balance transfer, the best card for you would have no balance transfer fee.

-Make sure you’re also considering the additional benefits cards offer, too.
+Make sure you’re also considering the additional benefits cards offer.
 Some cards have a high annual fee, but the value of benefits and rewards can outweigh that fee.
-If you’re travel outside the country often, consider whether a card has foreign transaction fees, or benefits like car rental and travel insurance.
+Many travel cards come with benefits like car rental and travel insurance.
+If you’re travel outside the country often, consider whether a card has foreign transaction fees.
 You may also want to look for a Visa or Mastercard, since American Express and Discover cards may not be as widely accepted abroad.